eorigbo/coding-interview-prep/README.md

 ----------------------------
 ### 4. Sorting and Searching
-Solutions to sorting and searching questions can be found in the package **com.problems.interviewcake.code.sorting_searching**.
+Solutions to sorting and searching questions can be found in the package **com.problems.interviewcake.code.ch4_sorting_searching**.
 Test cases can be found in the package **com.problems.interviewcake.test.sorting_searching**.
 Test cases share the same name as the solution files, with Test added at the end.
 Searching and sorting algorithm questions in my repo include:

 **1\.
 Binary Search:** Implement binary search.